 - Data is accidentally deleted

-If you have a copy, especially at an offsite location, in theory you can then use this to get yourself back to before the disaster.
+In theory, if you have a copy, especially at an offsite location, you can then use this to get yourself back to before the disaster.

 WHAT do I need to consider in backing up my files?